 As a person who has an incredibly strong connection with his own family, Levente was particularly impressed by how Helping Hands has been family owned for 28 years.
 He decided to come along to our training week where he continued to be impressed and delighted by what he learnt.

 “I had a great five days training and Helping Hands gave me and the rest of the recruits a lot of support,” Levente explains.
 “I think these are the things that make you as a carer feel valued and we know how important we are as representative of Helping Hands.”

 While in school, Levente learned a lot about the UK from his English teacher, and he was excited to have the chance to develop his career over here.

 Being able to face challenges successfully and with confidence makes Levente feel very proud and he is keen for the new carers joining Helping Hands to share this confidence.

 “My advice for any prospective carers is simple,” says Levente.
-“Believe in yourself, have a strong self-control and don’t be afraid to face new challenges!”
+“Believe in yourself and don’t be afraid to face new challenges!”

 Our live-in carers work cover areas all across England and Wales.
 If you or a loved one needs some extra assistance, call us today on 0808 274 9369 or find out more about our live-in care services.